Jon studied at Cambridge University, the London College of Music and Dartington College and is based near Bristol.

 Screen

 Jon’s composed extensively for factual television, working with companies including BBC Scotland, Blakeway, Firecracker, Hard Cash Productions, Films Of Record, Mentorn, Urban Films, Sky, ITV and Al Jazeera.
-Highlights include The Celtic Cartel for Amazon, Firecracker Films’ smash-hit documentary Married To The Moonies and Scotland From The Sky for BBC Scotland.
-Non-broadcast / corporate work includes fundraising films for Cambridge University Hospitals Redevelopment Trust, the International Red Cross, and music and sound design for films forming part of the promotional package for the rebranding of Gatwick airport.
+Corporate work includes music and sound design for films for Cambridge University Hospitals Redevelopment Trust, the International Red Cross, Gatwick airport, and an ongoing series of films for the Centre For Brain Health at the University Of Texas.

 Theatre